alcantariel/ocp-java-17/Chapter 01/README.md

 There are two key points to note:

-- the name of the constructor matches the name of the class
+- The name of the constructor matches the name of the class
-- there's no return type
+- There's no return type

 ```java
 public class Chick {